infchg/j2/README.md

 ## Cloud run on GC

 refactoring ancient appspot.com version as deployed 2010 in google app engine cloud, presented at STEP 2010,

+## Continuos Integration

+integrated with Travis CI, this alert us for instance if a .tpl to .tpl.go rename broke the system.